ProgAhmedFathi/Investigate-a-Dataset/README.md

 Go through the data analysis process and see how everything fits together.
 Later Nanodegree projects will focus on individual pieces of the data analysis process.
 Use the Python libraries NumPy, pandas, and Matplotlib, which make writing data analysis code in Python a lot easier!

-You can find the dataset which I used on this link [Dataset](https://video.udacity-data.com/topher/2021/August/61138f17_databases/databases.zip)
+You can find the dataset which I used on this link [Datasets](https://video.udacity-data.com/topher/2021/August/61138f17_databases/databases.zip).\
+I worked on "Database_No_show_appointments".
+So, to run the notebook correctly choose "Database_No_show_appointments" from the datasets and change the name of csv file to "Medical Appointment No Shows".

 I start by taking a look at the dataset and brainstorming what questions I could answer using it.
 Then I used pandas and NumPy to answer the questions I am most interested in, and create a report sharing the answers.
 This project is open-ended in that they are not looking for one right answer.